 The foundation for the modern data center

 DataCore gives you the agility and flexibility you want for your infrastructure, to help you meet changing business requirements.
 DataCore’s Software-Defined Storage (SDS) allows you to manage, provision and optimize legacy, current, and new hardware, maximizing the value you get from every device, while simplifying management.

-- DataCore removes the barriers creating infrastructure silos and provides hardware and vendor independence
+- DataCore removes the barriers that create infrastructure silos and provides hardware and vendor independence

 - Auto-tiering provisions and manages capacity across devices to provide the best performance and lowest cost